-Guide to charging VAT as a freelancer in Germany for expats
+Guide for expats on charging VAT in Germany

 How to Charge VAT as a Freelancer in Germany